jonpyt/prism-code-editor/readme.md

     npm i prism-code-editor

+If you're not using NPM and a bundler in your project, then you might be interested in this [bundle builder](https://stackblitz.com/edit/pce-bundle-builder) where you can create a customized, minified bundle to use directly.

 ## Basic usage

 The library includes 3 different setups you can import.
 These will automatically import the necessary styles and scope them with a shadow root, add various extensions and import all language specific behavior.
 There are also web components wrapping these setups if that's preferred.